 Chapter 5 defines the APIs for each of the ABCE modules.
-It separates between two cases: first the interfaces exposed to the outside (and in particular to the application layer) and the interfaces exposed internally between the ABCE modules.
+More specifically, it specifies the interfaces exposed to the outside world (and in particular to the application layer).

-Chapter 6 presents an overview of the most popular identity protocols and frameworks (e.g. WS-, SAML, OpenID, OAuth, and X.509) and describes the common challenges of these federated systems concerning security, privacy and scalability.
+Chapter 6 presents an overview of the most popular identity protocols and frameworks (e.g. WS-\, SAML, OpenID, OAuth, and X.509) and describes the common challenges of these federated systems concerning security, privacy and scalability.
 The analysis provided in this chapter, demonstrate how Privacy-ABC technologies can help to alleviate these challenges.
 The reader may note that in this chapter the Identity Service Provider is named "Identity Provider".
 The reason for this is, that many of the existing protocols use this term, though it is misleading, as the respective entity does not provide identities.

-1.5 What's new in Version 1.2
+1.5 What's new